 Back then, the word “transgender” was new.
 Former tennis star Renée Richards upped awareness of the term when she became one of the first public figures to talk about her gender transition.
-It didn’t come without backlash.
-She faced scrutiny and ridicule as she unapologetically fought to join the professional women's tour, paving the way for other transgender athletes.
+And it didn’t come without backlash.
+Richards faced scrutiny and ridicule as she unapologetically fought to join the professional women's tour, paving the way for other transgender athletes.

-So, as a teenager, she’d hop on the city bus from the suburbs of Cleveland, Ohio and go to the Cleveland Public Library.
+As a teenager, Richardson would hop on the city bus from the suburbs of Cleveland, Ohio and visit the Cleveland Public Library.
 There, between the covers of sociology and medicine books, the media sensationalism about transgender people was swept away and the reality of their lives was acknowledged.

-“I knew it was likely that I couldn’t keep my career and would lose most of my family and friends,” she says.
+“I knew it was likely that I couldn’t keep my career, and that I would lose most of my family and friends,” she says.

-But there was a glitch: Her best female friend in college asked her to start dating during senior year.
-Richardson kept her desire to transition a secret.
+And when her closest female friend in college asked her to start dating during senior year, Richardson kept her desire to transition a secret.
 It was 1984, and she knew that this wasn’t something that was casually discussed.

 “You didn’t come out to anyone you didn’t want to lose,” she says.

-Richardson also figured their relationship wouldn’t last: She was graduating from college in Indiana six months earlier than her partner, and was going to take an aerospace job in her partner’s hometown of Baltimore.
-The strains of a long-distance relationship would wear on them.
+Richardson also figured their relationship wouldn’t last.
+She was graduating from college in Indiana six months earlier than her partner, and was planning to take an aerospace job in her partner’s hometown of Baltimore.
+She expected the strains of a long-distance relationship, even if only for six months, would wear on them.
+Richardson was wrong.

-Richardson’s partner decided to surprise her during Easter break.
-When she walked into Richardson's apartment, still unaware of the secret, she found Richardson’s choice in sleepwear was not what she’d expected.
+Richardson’s partner decided to surprise her during Easter break, and when she walked into Richardson's apartment, she found Richardson’s choice in sleepwear was not what she’d expected.
 The words out of her mouth were, “Oh my God.”
 The words out of Richardson’s mouth were, “Please don’t go.
 Let’s talk.”

 “We had a real long tearful conversation.
 When we got done with it, we basically came to the conclusion that there’s no guarantees in anybody’s life.
 Do we really love each other?
 Yes.
 Why do we love each other?
 Is it because of anatomy?
 No. It’s because of who we are,” she says.
 “That was really the fundamentals of our relationship.
 No matter what happens to our bodies the fundamentals didn’t change.”

 Both Richardson and her partner wanted to be parents.
-So they got married.
-Had two kids.
-And over the course of twelve years, Richardson transitioned from male to female, going slow so that the family had time to adjust to the changes.
+They married, had two kids, and over the course of twelve years, Richardson transitioned from male to female, going slow so that the family had time to adjust to the changes.
 She began with counseling and hormone therapy and facial hair removal in the 90s and finished with sex reassignment surgery in 2002.
 The choice to take 12 years to transition was a compromise that felt right but didn’t come without stress.